tamaygz/promptArq/MCP_SETUP.md

 # MCP Server Setup Guide

-This guide explains how to connect arqioly to Claude Desktop or other MCP (Model Context Protocol) clients.
+This guide explains how to connect promptarq to Claude Desktop or other MCP (Model Context Protocol) clients.

 ## What is MCP?

 The Model Context Protocol (MCP) allows AI assistants like Claude to access external tools and data sources.
-By connecting arqioly through MCP, Claude can directly access and use your prompts.
+By connecting promptarq through MCP, Claude can directly access and use your prompts.

 ## Prerequisites

-- arqioly application running (this app)
+- promptarq application running (this app)
 - Claude Desktop app installed
-- Prompts marked as "Expose to MCP" in arqioly
+- Prompts marked as "Expose to MCP" in promptarq

 ## Setup Instructions

 ### 1. Enable MCP on Your Prompts

-1. Open a prompt in arqioly
+1. Open a prompt in promptarq
 2. Scroll to the bottom of the editor
 3. Toggle "Expose to MCP Server"
 4. Save the prompt